allan-tulane/sp23-assignment-05-Mauryanx/answers.md

  **2b.**

 With dynamic programming we would want to incorporate a bottom up approach.
-We would first calculating the different denominations needed for an amount of 1, and build a table of them and the powers that they are raised to.
+We would first calculate the different denominations and build a table of them and the powers that they are raised to.
 That way we construct our memoization table would directly affect our work and span
-Thus, the work would be O(k*N) .
+Therefore our  work would be O(k*N) .
 Our span would be the path through the table  which would therefore be O(k+N).